 - Submit all application materials to the graduate program coordinator at email@example.com

 - Once department approval is received, students must apply online to the Graduate College.

-(* Students who are denied admission to the accelerated master’s program will be considered for admission to the master’s program on non-accelerated basis.)
+(* Students who are denied admission to the accelerated master’s program will be considered for admission to the master’s program on a non-accelerated basis.)

 The accelerated version of the Master of Arts in Political Science is designed to give selected undergraduate students the opportunity to be admitted into the master’s degree program and begin their graduate coursework while completing their undergraduate degrees.
 Students in the accelerated master’s program can enroll in up to six credits of 500-level courses during the last two semesters of their undergraduate career.
-These two 500-level courses can be used to satisfy the degree requirements for both the bachelor’s and master’s degree.
+These two 500-level courses can be used to satisfy the degree requirements for both the bachelor’s and master’s degrees.
 The remaining requirements for the master’s degree are satisfied by the student in the semesters subsequent to the award of the bachelor’s degree.
-All requirements for both the bachelor’s and master’s degrees must be met.
+All requirements for both bachelor’s and master’s degrees must be met.

 - For Political Science students, the six credits will count towards the upper-division area of emphasis credits.